traefik-workshops/traefik-hub-consul-connect/README.md

 ![Traefik Hub Online Dashboard](img/traefik-hub-online-dashboard.png)

->[!NOTE]
-> You might need to add some firewall rules depending on your cloud provider.

 >[!WARNING]
 > You might need to add some firewall rules to allow traffic depending on your cloud provider.